JaKooLit/Ubuntu-Hyprland/README.md

 </div>

+> [!WARNING]
+> This script does NOT include uninstallation of packages.

 > [!IMPORTANT]
 > install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
-This script does NOT include uninstallation of packages

 > [!NOTE]
 > Main reason why I have not included an uninstallation script is simple.
 Some packages maybe already installed on your system by default.
 If I create an uninstall script with packages that I have set to install, you may end up a unrecoverable system.